timtnleeProject/bes-ajax/README.md

 **4.Compacity**

-For browser compacity, include [fetch polyfill](https://github.com/github/fetch).
+For browser capacity, we have require [fetch polyfill](https://github.com/github/fetch) as a dependency.

 # Document